Angello012905/samples/git/README.md

 ## Perpare Application

 The Git buildpack requires that there be a valid `.git` folder in the application source directory.
-In order to provide and example application, the app in question contains a directory named `.git.bak`.
+In order to provide an example application, the app in question contains a directory named `.git.bak`.
 This file name will need to be changed to make this a valid application for the Git buildpack.
 Change the name with the following command.